-“Generally, employers have significant latitude to set guidelines on their employees' appearance,” says leading employment law
+“Generally, employers have significant latitude to set guidelines on their employees' appearance,” says leading employment lawyer Brian Nathan.

 From uniform and work attire to hair colour or body piercings, company policies dictating their appropriateness are legal and remain commonplace in many workplaces.

 “As an employer, you have the right to determine how you wish to present your business in the best manner to attract and maintain customers,” stresses Nathan.

 So what about tattoos?
 Well, according to the Nelson-based lawyer, this is where the waters becoming somewhat murky.

 “Legally speaking, discrimination only occurs when the treatment the person is complaining of is because of one of the 13 protected grounds of discrimination, set out in the Human Rights Act,” says leading employment lawyer Brian Nathan.

 The thirteen protected grounds are: gender, marital status, religious belief, ethical belief, colour, race, ethnicity, disability, age, political opinion, employment status, family status and sexual orientation.

 “The request to cover up a tattoo which has cultural significance by reason of the employee's religion or ethnicity could be discriminatory as these are prohibited grounds,” warns Nathan.

 “For example, asking an employee to cover up a culturally significant Maori tattoo such as a moko could be discriminatory,” he explains.
 “On the flip-side, a tattoo of a cartoon character or a flower would not be.”